boxiangliulab/sabre/README.md

 **Install Requirements**
 ----

 Sabre requires multiple libraries of python to run.
-Good news is, you can install them all by simpliy typing
+Good news is, with anaconda installed, you can install them all by simpliy typing

 ```bash
 $ conda create --name <env> --file requirements.txt